THE HIGHEST FORM OF HUMOR

 this snail orders one and requests S's be applied

-to it instead, explaining that when he drives by, he
+to it instead, explaining when he drives by, he

 wants people to turn their heads, watching that

-A great festival of puns is held early in May every
+A great festival of puns is hurled early in May every

 year in Austin at the O. Henry Museum.
 It's the house